JamesHMcKay/jamesmckay-personal-a7bb4/index.md

       ## Let's talk

-      If you would like more information about my services and pricing, please contact me using this form.
+      If you would like more information about how I could help your business, please contact me using this form.
     content_align: left
     form_position: right
     form_width: fifty